Acquisition Lending FAQ

 AdvisorLoans helps advisors with acquisition loans using conventional and SBA lending, and sometimes in combination.

-Complete Partner Buyout Loan A complete partner buyout is purchasing 100% of the equity owned by that partner.
+Complete Partner Buyout: A complete partner buyout is an existing shareholder purchasing the equity owned by a partner resulting in the buyer owning 100% of the equity.

-What is the SBA's 12 month rule for seller continuation?
+What is the SBA's 12 month seller continuation rule?

 For acquisitions, LTV is calculated by combining the value of the buyer's and seller's practices, resulting in most conventional acquisition deals meeting the LTV requirement.
 If a $1M value practice acquires a $1M value practice then $1M loan/$2M value = 50% LTV.